Target navigates tricky holiday season, posts strong outlook - NewsBreak

 Target navigates tricky holiday season, posts strong outlook

+Target will invest up to $5 billion this year in physical stores, remodels, new brands and expanding its online fulfilment as the discounter continues to drive sales growth and differentiate itself from rivals.

+The plans, announced Tuesday at its annual investor meeting held in New York, include opening 30 new stores, from midsize locations in dense suburban areas to small stores in cities like Charleston, South Carolina.
+It also plans to remodel 200 of its existing stores, reaching more than half of its 1,900 stores this year.
+The Minneapolis retailer also aims to roll out brand partnerships including opening 250 more Ulta Beauty shops in its stores, with plans to eventually operate 800 shops.

-NEW YORK — (AP) — Target pushed through headwinds — from inflation to congested ports — to deliver solid results for the three-month period that included the crucial holiday shopping season.
+The moves come as Target pushed through headwinds — from congested ports to inflation that's been the highest in 40 years — to deliver solid results for the three-month period that included the crucial holiday shopping season.

+“We continue to see a resilient consumer," Target CEO Brian Cornell told analysts at the meeting.

-Fourth-quarter profit rose nearly 12%, sales increased 9.4% and the Minneapolis retailer on Tuesday released an upbeat revenue outlook for 2022.
+Fourth-quarter profit rose nearly 12%, while sales increased 9.4%, and the Minneapolis retailer released an upbeat revenue outlook for 2022.

+Target was one of a handful of retailers that prospered during the depths of the COVID-19 outbreak.
+As physical stores selling non-essential goods closed temporarily or permanently during the depths of the pandemic, homebound people turned to Target's online services for everything from groceries to cleaning supplies.

-Retailers are facing rising costs for everything from labor to shipping as supply chain backups hit companies worldwide.
+But in recent months, as overall demand has surged, retailers are facing rising costs for everything from labor to shipping as supply chain backups hit companies worldwide.
 Target, because of its size, was able to charter vessels and fill its shelves ahead of the holiday shipping crunch.
+But many other big retailers have defied these challenges as well.

+Target’s earnings report followed strong fourth-quarter results from Walmart as well as major home improvement chains Home Depot and Lowe's in the past two weeks.
+Both Kohl's and Nordstrom also reported solid results on Tuesday.
+Kohl's announced fiscal fourth-quarter profits that beat analysts’ expectations but revenue fell short of estimates, according to analysts polled by FactSet.
+But Kohl’s delivered an annual profit outlook that was above analysts’ estimates.
+Nordstrom reported both profits and sales that were above Wall Street expectations and also offered an upbeat annual profit outlook.

-Gross margins fell from 26.8% during the fourth quarter of 2020, to 25.7% in the most recent quarter.
-And Target said Tuesday that margins in the first quarter will be lower last year.
+Gross margins fell from 26.8% during the fourth quarter of 2020 to 25.7% in the most recent quarter.
+And Target said Tuesday that margins in the first quarter will be lower than last year.

+The company is also adding “sortation” centers beyond Minneapolis, with five more facilities operating across Dallas, Houston, and Austin, Texas as well as Atlanta and Philadelphia by spring.
+Another is planned to open later this year.
+Sortation centers organize online orders packed by local stores for fast neighborhood deliveries.

-“We’re getting more efficient, more productive — and that’s flowing through to the bottom line,” CEO Brian Cornell said on CNBC.
+“We’re getting more efficient, more productive — and that’s flowing through to the bottom line,” Cornell said on CNBC.

 Net income for the quarter that ended Jan.
 29 reached $1.54 billion, or $3.21 per share.
 Adjusted earnings per share for the latest quarter was $3.19, easily topping the $2.85 that industry analysts were looking for, according to FactSet.
 It also topped last year's fourth-quarter profit of $1.38 billion, or $2.73 per share.